mpaglia0/Static-Comments-Plus/README.md

 ``Pelican_root_dir/comments/{slug}.md or .rst``, where ``{slug}`` is the value of the slug tag for the article.
 The comment files should be formatted using ``markdown`` (.md) or ``reST`` (.rst).

-Each comment will be delivered to your mailbox (a PHP capable server needed) and you have to add it manually to the a.m. file.
+Users comments will be delivered to your mailbox (a PHP capable server needed) and you have to add it manually to the a.m. file.
 Basically it is the same logic of a moderation queue...

 The plugin can be activated setting the parameter ``STATIC_COMMENTS_PLS`` to ``True``.